Proposal (147) to South American Classification Committee

 sapphiropygia as a species separate from E. luciani

-This proposal would elevate to species status a taxon (E. sapphiropygia) considered to be
+This proposal would elevate to species status a taxon (E.

-conspecific with E. luciani in all publications between ca.1945 and
+sapphiropygia) considered to be conspecific with E. luciani in all publications

-1999, when Schuchmann (1999) separated them.
+between ca.1945 and 1999, when Schuchmann (1999) separated them.

 The forms involved are luciani of extreme S Colombia and

-Ecuador, catharina of N Peru and sapphiropygia
+Ecuador, catharina of N Peru and sapphiropygia of C Peru to

-of C Peru to Bolivia, all described in the mid-nineteenth century, and baptistae of S Ecuador, recently described by
+Bolivia, all described in the mid-nineteenth century, and baptistae of S

-Schuchmann et al. (2001).
-The first three were considered separate species by Cory
+Ecuador, recently described by Schuchmann et al. (2001).
+The first three were

-(1918), and if his sequence of species in Eriocnemis is anything to go
+considered separate species by Cory (1918), and if his sequence of species in Eriocnemis

-by, he considered catharina closer to luciani
+is anything to go by, he considered catharina closer to luciani than

-than to sapphiropygia.
-Chapman
+to sapphiropygia.
+Chapman (1926)

-specimen from Ecuador was really a "young luciani".
-Peters
+from Ecuador was really a "young luciani".
+Peters (1945)

-(1945) lumped catharina and sapphiropygia
+lumped catharina and sapphiropygia into luciani without

-followed without questioning by Zimmer (1951), Meyer de Schauensee (1966),
+by Zimmer (1951), Meyer de Schauensee (1966), Fjeldså & Krabbe (1990) and

-Fjeldså & Krabbe (1990) and Sibley & Monroe (1990).
-Zimmer also
+Sibley & Monroe (1990).
+Zimmer also discussed the diagnostic characters and

-while describing a new subspecies, marcapatae, from S Peru (now often
+from S Peru (now often not recognized).

 The first author to raise sapphiropygia to species rank and

-include catharina within it was Schuchmann
+include catharina within it was Schuchmann (1999), who stated that

-(1999), who stated that "intermediate specimens [with luciani]
+"intermediate specimens [with luciani] exist, but morphological

-exist, but morphological differences support treatment as separate
+differences support treatment as separate species".
+This split was

-species".
-This split was accepted by Clements & Shany (2001) and Ridgely
+accepted by Clements & Shany (2001) and Ridgely & Greenfield (2001)

-& Greenfield (2001) without comment.
+without comment.

 More details on the split were presented by Schuchmann et al.